jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 `x1333x` or `x1444x` or `x1334x`,
 muting the 1st string with the side of the third (or fourth) finger.

+Even more comfortably,
+the upper root note isn't particularly important, and can be left out, removing the need for a barre at all:
+`x13x4x`.

+Perhaps the best grip of all is the comfortable, lazy, and flexible approach that starts as `x13x4x`, without the barre.
+A half-hearted effort can be made to also lay the third finger over onto the 3rd string, either stopping it to play the "R" or muting it, however it happens to work out.

 We can also just play the treble triads by themselves:
 `xx333x` and `xxx341`.